djeada/Git-Notes/notes/git_server.md

-## Setting up a Git server
+# How to set up your own Git server

+If you're a backend developer, you probably already know the importance of having a version control system like Git.
+While GitHub is a great platform, setting up your own Git server can offer more flexibility and control over your code.

-Instead of using hosting services like GitHub, you can set up your own Git server by installing Git on a server and creating your repositories manually.
+Here's how you can set up your own Git server:

-### Installing Git on a Debian-based system
+## Installing Git on a Debian-based system

 To install Git on a Debian-based system, use the following command: